smart-data-models/dataModel.OpenChannelManagement/OpenChannel/doc/spec_DE.md

           required:
             - type
             - coordinates
-          title: 'GeoJSON MultiPolygon'
+          title: GeoJSON MultiPolygon
           type: object
           x-ngsi:
             type: GeoProperty
+      x-ngsi:
+        type: GeoProperty
     maxWaterDepth:
-      description: 'The maximum allowable water depth in the channel.
-All units are accepted in CEFACT code.'
+      description: The maximum allowable water depth in the channel.
+All units are accepted in CEFACT code
       minimum: 0
       type: number
       x-ngsi:
         type: Property
     name:
-      description: 'The name of this item.'
+      description: The name of this item
       type: string
       x-ngsi:
         type: Property
     owner:
-      description: 'A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)'
+      description: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)
       items:
-        anyOf: *openchannel_-_properties_-_owner_-_items_-_anyof
+        anyOf:
+          - description: Identifier format of any NGSI entity
+            maxLength: 256
+            minLength: 1
+            pattern: ^[\w\-\.\{\}\$\+\*\[\]`|~^@!,:\\]+$
+            type: string
+            x-ngsi:
+              type: Property
+          - description: Identifier format of any NGSI entity
+            format: uri
+            type: string
+            x-ngsi:
+              type: Property
-        description: 'Property.
-Unique identifier of the entity'
+        description: Unique identifier of the entity
+        x-ngsi:
+          type: Property
       type: array
       x-ngsi:
         type: Property
     rightSideSlope:
-      description: 'The slope of the right bank of the channel (for ''Trapezoidal'' geometry).
-All units are accepted in CEFACT code.'
+      description: The slope of the right bank of the channel (for 'Trapezoidal' geometry).
+All units are accepted in CEFACT code
       minimum: 0
       type: number
       x-ngsi:
         type: Property
     roughnessCoefficient:
-      description: 'The Manning’s roughness coefficient.'
+      description: The Manning’s roughness coefficient
       minimum: 0
       type: number
       x-ngsi:
         type: Property
     seeAlso:
-      description: 'list of uri pointing to additional resources about the item'
+      description: list of uri pointing to additional resources about the item
       oneOf:
         - items:
             format: uri